floh22/LeagueBroadcast/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Material**
-If applicable, add screenshots to help explain your problem.
+* If applicable, add screenshots to help explain your problem.
+* Include Logs of when the error occured, as well as the crash log if applicable
+* Please include the .rofl replay file if the issue was present while spectating

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10]